 A lovely dinner out with appetizers, wine, delicious seafood, and dessert never runs more than about US$30 total for the family.

 From the start, we have looked at this as a big adventure.
 There have been bumps in the road, like me losing my job, a snag with residency paperwork that has since been ironed out, and, of course, the dog eating our passports.
 But these challenges never dissuaded us, and we’ve loved every minute of the adventure.

 In California we were always in a hurry, always rushing.
 We never seemed to have time to just enjoy life and each other.
 We now spend our mornings exploring the town or having a meia de leite (espresso with milk) on the beach.
 We take Portuguese lessons twice a week.
-We have family dinner every night, which we never had time for at home.
+We have family dinner every night, which we never had time for back in the States.

 Better yet, our son is spending more and more time outside and less and less time on his electronic gadgets.
 The kids here seem to be in less of a hurry to grow up and are happy just to be kids and play in the yard or at the beach.

 For anyone looking for a more laid-back lifestyle, and especially for families with kids, I would highly recommend taking a look at Portugal as an option.
 The back-to-basics lifestyle has given us exactly what we wanted… time together as a family!

 This article was originally published in May 2016 and has been recently updated.